-Social and ecological crises as well as the growing technological complexity of our life-world call for an ongoing reflection on who we are as human beings.
-We are challenged to redefine our relationship with nature, each other, and ourselves, and reconsider the legacy of social liberation and emancipation articulated by Enlightenment humanism.
+Social, ecological, and political crises together with the growing technological complexity of our life-world call for an ongoing reflection on the human conditions.
+We are challenged to redefine our relationship with non-humans, each other, and ourselves, and reconsider the legacy of social liberation and emancipation articulated by Enlightenment humanism.

 The concept of the autonomous subject is usually presupposed in discourses of liberating or empowering individuals, holding people responsible for their deeds or producing objective knowledge of the world.
 However, ‘subjectivity’ is also an intensely contested concept, because of its anthropocentrism, its lack of attention to our physical embedding in the world, and its blindness to the interwovenness of the self and others.
 In this research programme we focus on problems of subjectivity in areas such as climate change and the Anthropocene, artificial intelligence, media and design, feminism, anticolonialism, and on concepts such as post-truth, consciousness, agency, responsibility, power, and citizenship.
 We aim for a theoretical analysis and renegotiation of the relation between institutional domains and individual self-understanding, that enables us to overcome the sense of impotence and corresponding lack of care, attention, and trust.